Skip to Content

 Royal Yacht Britannia

 The last Royal Yacht, Britannia, can be found in Edinburgh at the Ocean Terminus in Leith.
-Even though I’d like to abolish the monarchy, I was interested to take a look around the yacht.
+Even though I’d like to abolish the monarchy, I was interested in looking around the yacht.

 I was intrigued to see how big it was and what it was like onboard.
 Well, it’s huge and as grand as you might expect!